- Lack of Understanding of Valuation Principles

 Students can prepare for this obstacle by learning to effectively manage their time.
 This involves doing things like figuring out what you want to do, how important it is, and making a plan to get there.
 Gantt charts and to-do lists are two tools that can help students better organize their time.

 Students also need training in self-discipline and the art of putting off unpleasant tasks until later.
 To do so, one must eliminate potential sources of distraction and schedule uninterrupted periods during which to get work done.
-To prevent becoming overwhelmed, have students divide the assignment into smaller, more manageable chunks.
+To prevent becoming overwhelmed, have students pide the assignment into smaller, more manageable chunks.

 The ability to regulate one's energy reserves is another skill that should be ingrained in the minds of today's youth.
 To that end, it's important to take frequent pauses, drink enough of water, and get plenty of shut-eye.
 Students can maintain attention and get more done if they take care of their energy levels.